Introduction to Studying Fashion: Media & Communication

 - Hype, marketing, advertising and branding.

-- E-fashion: impact of online websites, blogs, tweets, e-magazines and the global fashion media community
+- Impact of online websites, blogs, tweets, e-magazines and the global fashion media community

 - Writing and reporting fashion for different media